-Apart from its symbolic value, Rajasthani jewellery is also an important investment because of its easy liquidity.
+Apart from its symbolic value, the jewellery of Rajasthan is also an important investment because of its easy liquidity.
 This is especially true in this region with its harsh desert environment, its unremitting internecine warfare and history of turbulent political upheaval.
 Feudalism, invasions and instability made it essential to accumulate movable assets for security.
-These assets were in the form of ornaments that were made of gold, which has always been recognised as the universal standard of exchange and an important and reliable means of savings.
-This was especially appropriate for women who in a feudal, patriarchal society have conventionally had little or no opportunity for financial independence.
-Their personal ornaments, usually received at the time of marriage, are a way of safeguarding their future.
+The precious jewellery in Rajasthan was also an evaluation of survival.

-In fact there are different kinds of jewellery for the hand, neck, forehead, ear, nose, arms, ankles, feet, waist and head in Rajasthan.
+Rajasthan has a rich living tradition of jewellery for women.
+It has its ornaments, motifs and designs, which are native to its people and are worn even today.
+There are different kinds of jewellery for the hand, neck, forehead, ear, nose, arms, ankles, feet, waist and head in Rajasthan.
 The designs carved on these ornaments make the pieces exquisite.
-Native crafts like, Kundan, Minakari, Filigree and others are employed to design the jewelleries of Rajasthan.
+Native crafts like Kundan, Meenakari, Filigreeand others are employed to design the jewelleries of Rajasthan.

 The coarse lac is initially melted down and overwrought through a muslin cloth.
-The residue obtained is called chapadi.
-The next stage involves the preparation of the guni and batti.
+The residue obtained is called ‘Chapadi’.
+The next stage involves the preparation of the ‘Guni’ and ‘Batti’.
 Guni is the lac stick and it is prepared by heating together coarsely pounded lac, beroza powder and crushed soapstone.
 These are finally rolled on to a wooden stick.
 In order to make the batti or colour cake, the chapadi is initially softened by heating and coloured powder is added.
 This mixture is kneaded, heated a little and cut into small cakes.
 Immersion in water then cools these cakes and a wooden stick is attached.
 Once the guni and batti are prepared, the batti is heated and rolled onto the surface of the guni.
 Several coatings are made so that the guni gets a generous amount of colour.
-This coloured guni is then heated and pressed into an unbroken column with a tool, known as the hatta in the locality.
+This coloured guni is then heated and pressed into an unbroken column with a tool, known as ‘hatta’ in their native language.
 This column is cut to get bangles of the needed size.